Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 🗺️ Distance from Milan: 3 hours 15 minutes | 📍 Google Maps | Website

-Cinque Terre, located in the Liguria region, is well known for five colorful, yet distinct towns – Monterosso, Vernazza, Corniglia, Manarola, and Riomaggiore.
+Cinque Terre in the Liguria region is well known for its five colorful, yet distinct towns – Monterosso, Vernazza, Corniglia, Manarola, and Riomaggiore.
 Although each seaside town has its own feel, this entire region is consistently ranked as one of the most beautiful places in the country.

 For a day trip, it’s easiest to pick just one or two towns in Cinque Terre to explore.
 Monterosso is the largest town in Cinque Terre and usually the easiest to reach from Milan.
 For those who plan to stay a little longer, the towns of Cinque Terre are all reachable by express train.